-One of the most effective, and most well-known, bodyweight exercises is the Push Up.
-In order to perform a push up, you don’t need any equipment: just yourself.
-You can also do a push up anywhere, anytime, anyplace: you just need some steps on how to do one properly and some variations in case you get bored with the most basic version.
+One of the most effective – and most well-known – bodyweight exercises is the push up.
+In order to perform a push up, you don’t need any equipment, just yourself.
+You can also do push ups anywhere, any time, any place.
+You just need a little helpful advice on how to perform them properly along with some variations in case you get bored with the most basic version.

 The Basic Push Up

-First, you may ask why performing push ups are so valuable.
-The push up has the functional importance of gaining strength to push your babies stroller with more ease, lift things above your head, or throw a baseball or basketball harder and faster.
-Push ups super effective for strengthening your entire core, especially your abs.
+First, you may ask why performing push ups is so valuable.
+The push up has the functional importance of gaining strength to push your baby’s stroller with more ease, lift things above your head or throw a baseball or basketball harder and faster.
+Push ups are super effective for strengthening your entire core, especially your abs.
 When you perform the variations explained below, which position your hands or feet on unstable surfaces, you are forced to focus on rotational stability to keep your body tight and your back flat.
 By performing basic push ups, as well as these variations, you will also see your shoulders getting stronger and looking sexier which is one of the best benefits.
 Needless to say, push ups are one of the best bodyweight, total body workouts there is.
-Second, you want to know how to do a basic push up.

 - Lie face down on the floor or against a hard surface that can support your body weight.
 You can always use an incline for which to place your hands if you cannot perform a push up on the ground correctly.
-Please don’t get on your knees and try to perform, what you may call, a “girl” push up.
-There is no such thing.
 After you get into your prone position with your hands shoulder width apart, check to see that your feet are together.

-- Your hands will be at shoulder height (thumbs extended), on the ground or against the hard surface, and your toes will curl slightly under you as you start your basic support on your feet.
+- Your hands will be at shoulder width (thumbs extended), on the ground or against the hard surface and your toes will curl slightly under you as you start your basic support on your feet.
 Keep in mind that the higher you position your hands above your shoulders that the harder it will be to push up.

 - Raise your body using your arms/shoulders and at the highest point (the plank position), you will notice that your body is being supported by your hands and the balls of your feet.
 This is your beginning and end phase of one rep (from ground to this extended position) of a push-up.